-Dr. Philipp Frankel is a Rolls Royce sponsored Research Fellow in the School of Materials at the University of Manchester.
+Dr. Philipp Frankel is a Dalton Institute and Rolls Royce sponsored Research Fellow in the School of Materials at the University of Manchester.
 His current research focuses on the degradation of nuclear materials and the impact of irradiation damage.
 He is currently leading the Pellet Cladding Interaction (PCI) work package of a EPSRC supported Collaborative Research Programme on Providing A nuclear fuel Cycle In the UK For Implementing Carbon reduction (PACIFIC) as well as the irradiation work package of Carbides for future fission environments (CaFFE) programme.

 Philipp studied for an Engineering Doctorate at Birmingham University in collaboration with Rolls Royce Plc., investigating the influence of residual stresses that arise during processing as well as in-service on the performance of aerospace materials, focusing on the use of large-scale synchrotron & neutron facilities.
 Following his EngD, he worked as a PDRA on the Mechanistic Understanding of Zirconium Corrosion (MUZIC) consortia funded through the by the EPSRC ‘Towards a Sustainable Energy Economy Programme' and subsequently on an EPSRC Leadership Fellowship project investigating irradiation growth and creep in zirconium alloys.